RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Discussion

+\bstart{Rethinking content recommendations for BI presentations} Given our study findings, we acknowledge a potential mismatch between a desire for serendipitous content recommendations while formulating a narrative and \remixtape's hierarchical scene + card-based canvas.
+These recommendations might be better suited when initially placing cards on an unbounded whiteboard canvas, as we suggested to participants of our formative interview study.
+Moreover, content recommendations might be altogether unnecessary if one already has a clearly-formulated narrative.
+Alternatively, recommendations could be offered \textit{after} a narrative sequence is drafted: \remixtape~could recommend alternative card sequences exhibiting different rhetoric or argument structures~\cite{hullman2013deeper,lan2021understanding}, or suggest perception-based intermediary \vizcards~that make for smoother transitions between points in a narrative~\cite{kim2017graphscape,lin2020dziban}.

-Another research opportunity for recommendation, one particularly befitting of situations in which a narrative intent is more well-defined, is in recommending further synchronization between visualization and text.
-Currently, \remixtape~provides the ability for users to compose text and link this text to spatially adjacent charts, interactively highlighting portions of the charts when the text is brought into focus.
-Beyond this synchronization of chart and text, there is an opportunity to leverage so-called \textit{`auto-insight'} features from recent work on natural language generation for describing charts~\cite{wang2019datashot,srinivasan2018augmenting,cui2019datasite}; for example, when adding a \textcard~to the canvas, \remixtape~could generate an initial description of its adjacent \vizcards, which the use could opt either to retain, edit, or extend.
-The converse is also possible~\cite{bendeck2024slopeseeker}: for instance, when composing a \textcard~with nouns (\eg~\textit{`spike'}), adjectives (\eg~\textit{`dramatic'}), verbs (\eg~\textit{`falling'}), or adverbs (\eg~\textit{`gradually'}) that are typically associated with line charts, the system could recommend corresponding highlights and annotations on adjacent \vizcards, or it could recommend the addition of other \vizcards~that depict similar patterns to those described in natural language.
+Another opportunity is recommending further synchronization between visualization and text.
+Currently, \remixtape~provides the ability for users to compose text and link this text to spatially adjacent \vizcards, interactively highlighting portions of the latter when the text is brought into focus.
+Beyond this synchronization, there is an opportunity to leverage so-called \textit{`auto-insight'} features from recent work on natural language generation for describing charts~\cite{wang2019datashot,srinivasan2018augmenting,cui2019datasite}; for example, when adding a \textcard~to the canvas, \remixtape~could generate an initial description of its adjacent \vizcards, which the user could opt either to retain, edit, or extend.
+The converse is also possible~\cite{bendeck2024slopeseeker}: for instance, when composing a \textcard~with nouns (\eg~\textit{`spike'}), adjectives (\eg~\textit{`dramatic'}), verbs (\eg~\textit{`falling'}), or adverbs (\eg~\textit{`gradually'}) that are typically associated with line charts, the system could recommend corresponding highlights and annotations on adjacent \vizcards, or it could recommend the addition of other \vizcards~that depict similar patterns to those described in natural language. \textbf{Takeaway}: \textit{Narrow the scope of content recommendations (e.g., alternative sequential structures, tighter text-chart alignment); otherwise, recommendation features give an impression that the application is intended for exploratory data analysis rather than for communicating narratives}.